 Academic integrity and honesty is essential for the pursuit and acquisition of knowledge.
-The University and School expect every student to uphold academic integrity & honesty at all times.
-Academic dishonesty is any misrepresentation with the intent to deceive, or failure to acknowledge the source, or falsification of information, or inaccuracy of statements, or cheating at examinations/tests, or inappropriate use of resources.
+The University and School expect every student to uphold academic integrity & honesty at all

 Plagiarism is 'the practice of taking someone else's work or ideas and passing them off as one's own' (The New Oxford Dictionary of English).
 The University and School will not condone plagiarism.
 Students should adopt this rule - You have the obligation to make clear to the assessor which is your own work, and which is the work of others.
 Otherwise, your assessor is entitled to assume that everything being presented for assessment is being presented as entirely your own work.
 This is a minimum standard.
 In case of any doubts, you should consult your instructor.